 Returning to Houston in l971, Mr Untermeyer began his career as a political reporter for the Houston Chronicle.
 He left three years later to become executive assistant to the newly-elected county judge (chief executive) of Harris County, the county which surrounds Houston.
 In l976, he was elected as a Republican to the first of two terms as a member of the Texas House of Representatives from a district that included the River Oaks, Tanglewood, and Spring Branch areas of Houston.

 In 1977-78, he collaborated with George Bush on memoirs of his public life.
-The work was never published, but parts of it were used in Bush?s subsequent book, Looking Forward (1987) with Victor Gold.
-In connection with this project, he accompanied Mr. and Mrs. Bush on their return trip to China in the fall of l977 in a delegation that included the future US secretary of State, James A. Baker III; the future US ambassador to China, James R. Lilley; political journalist David Broder of the Washington Post; and the renowned author and broadcast journalist Lowell Thomas.
+The work was never published, but parts of it were used in Bush’s subsequent book, Looking Forward (1987) with Victor Gold.
+In connection with this project, he accompanied Mr and Mrs Bush on their return trip to China in the fall of l977 in a delegation that included the future US secretary of State, James A. Baker III; the future US ambassador to China, James R. Lilley; political journalist David Broder of the Washington Post; and the renowned traveler, author, and broadcast journalist Lowell Thomas.